doctrine/orm/docs/en/reference/annotations-reference.rst

 Optional attributes:

--  **options**: Array of platform specific options
+-  **options**: Array of platform specific options:

-    -  **where**: SQL WHERE condition to be used for partial indexes.
+   -  ``where``: SQL WHERE condition to be used for partial indexes.
 It will only have effect on supported platforms.

 Example: